-• New Residential/Small Business Services Connected on Time
+New Residential/Small Business Services Connected on Time

-In 2021, Remotes processed 101 new connection requests for residential and small business low-voltage customers (those with service less than 750 Volts), which is similar to the previous year.
-100% of these requests were completed within five business days or as agreed to by the customer and the distributor, exceeding the industry target of 90%.
-Despite COVID-19 pandemic challenges, services connected on time results were comparable to 2020.
+In 2022, Remotes processed 127 new connection requests for residential and small business low-voltage customers (those with service less than 750 Volts), which is higher than the previous year due to increased housing programs.
+100% of these requests were completed within five business days or as agreed to by the customer and the distributor, exceeding the industry target of 90%, and comparable to the prior year.

-• Scheduled Appointments Met On Time
+Scheduled Appointments Met on Time